Brick City: A Breakdown of the city of Newark

-The South Ward is mainly the Clinton Hill and Weequahic areas of the city with neighborhoods around streets like Lyons Avenue, Bergen Street, or Clinton Avenue.
+The South Ward is mainly the Clinton Hill and Weequahic Newark ghetto areas, with neighborhoods along streets like Lyons Avenue, Bergen Street, or Clinton Avenue.

 The most known section of South Ward and the area with the most notoriety are two neighborhoods along Frelinghuysen Avenue, the Dayton Street and Seth Boyden housing projects.

-The North Ward community was historically the city’s Italian neighborhood until hundreds of families decided to make a home outside of the city, the North Ward is now home to Newark’s Latino community.
+The North Ward community was historically the city’s Italian neighborhood until hundreds of families decided to make a home outside of the city, leading the North Ward to become home to Newark’s Latino community.